 On 12/20/2015, my daughter and I returned to the OfficeMax in Marlborough to purchase the chair we decided on during our 11/28/2015 visit.
 We were able to find the chair without issue.

 After picking up desk organizers for the desk we purchased from another retailer online, we circled around the area where the desk that we really wanted/preferred was displayed only to find that it was still standing and that it was on sale again.
 I took a picture of the display to compare to the original display picture to compare item numbers to see if it was truly the same item or something similar.

 My comparison of the signage confirmed that the display was advertising the same desk a hutch that I had seen on 11/28/2015.
 Needless to say, I was very angry and felt cheated by OfficeMax.
 I not only find this experience to be unfair, but don’t know why it is not illegal.

-This person wrote the review because of "misrepresentation" of realspace magellan l-shaped desk from Office Max and attached photo s.
-Reviewer claimed that he or she wants Office Max to "company to change policy on how they handle out of stock items that are on sale and advertised within store".
+Preferred solution: Company to change policy on how they handle out of stock items that are on sale and advertised within store..